Los Angeles Rams vs. Jacksonville Jaguars NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Jaguars stats and trends

-- When Jacksonville totals over 351.6 yards, the team is 1-4 against the spread and 1-4 overall.
+- In games that Jacksonville amasses over 351.6 yards, the team is 1-4 against the spread and 1-4 overall.

 - The Jaguars have turned the ball over 19 times this season, four more turnovers than the Rams have forced (15).